kentoj/hero-center/Repro-steps.md

 - **Now you can see the second bundle being lazily loaded.
 The bundles are named something like 0.chunk.js and 1.chunk.js**

+Second Bonus: Dockerized Deployment
+28. Create the `Dockerfile`
+29. Create the nginx default config to redirect all requests to the root '/' so every request will be handled by the Angular 2 router.